SPK1997/Command-Line-File-Handling/README.md

 ### File Handling Project
 What does project do ?
-- This project takes your text based input in command prompt.
+- This project receives commands from user in command prompt and does file handling based on those commands.
-- Input is then converted to a file handling command in Node.js
 - Currently only text based files are handled but more file types can be added.

 How to use the project ?